 In this chapter, our instructors explain the important theories and theorists in child development psychology and how each is important in the life of the growing child and adolescent.
 You will be introduced to the theorists who established this field as well as to the newer theorists whose contributions have been influential.

-- Discuss Erikson's stages of identity formation
+- Identify Erikson's stages of psychosocial development

 1. Child and Adolescent Development: Developmental Milestones & Nature vs. Nurture